Bug

 Review:

-This film starts with a woman being dropped off at a church by her husband.
-The woman goes inside and she is played by Joanna Miles.
-Her husband is a local scientist and also teaches at the university, he is played by Bradford Dillman.
-Miles sits with a man that she has known for some time, he is played by Frederic Downs.
-An earthquake hits.
-They flee outside and Downs’ son shows up, telling them that the earthquake has ripped across their field.
+We start with a woman being dropped off at a church by her husband.
+She is Carrie Parmiter (Joanna Miles).
+Her husband is a local scientist and teaches at the university, James (Bradford Dillman).
+Carrie sits with Henry Tacker (Frederic Downs).
+They chat and get scolded by a woman in front of them.
+That’s when an earthquake hits.
+They flee outside and Henry’s son shows up, telling them that the earthquake has ripped across their field.
+The son is Kenny (Jim Poyner).

-They head toward it and Downs’ daughter is having a breakdown, thinking that he died at the church.
-She is played by Jamie Smith-Jackson and she is there with her brother, played by Jim Poyner.
+It then shifts over to the farm.
+Henry’s daughter is having a breakdown, thinking that he died at the church.
+She is Norma (Jamie Smith-Jackson).
+Trying to calm her is her brother, Tom (Jesse Vint).
 They see their truck coming, but before it reaches them, it overheats.
-It then blows up, killing the son and Downs.
+It then blows up, killing everyone inside.

-Smith-Jackson is seeing Richard Gilliland, who is a student at the university.
-He comes across some weird cockroach like creatures that are in the field and by where the fault line is.
+Norma is seeing Gerald Metbaum (Richard Gilliland).
+He’s a student at the university.
+He comes across some weird cockroach-like creatures that are in the field by where the fault line is.
 He watches as they start a fire, burning him and killing a cat.

-Dillman learns that these bugs have hitched a ride with him.
-He has found a way to get them into jars, but misses one of them.
-With Fudge, they also learn that these insects do not have eyes, are built for speed, but whatever reason, they barely move.
-They can start fires with a second set of antennas.
+These bugs are more dangerous than they realize though.
+James learns that these bugs have hitched a ride with him.
+He has found a way to get them into jars but misses one.
+With Mark, they learn that these insects don’t have eyes, are built for speed, but for whatever reason, they barely move.
+They can start fires with a second set of antennas near their butt.
+It also looks like they eat the ash, but their digestive systems are limited.
+Tragedy strikes James and his wife, leaving him devastated.
+He loses himself in his work and makes an even more terrifying discovery as he puts these insects back in their normal state of pressure from deep inside the Earth.